browserengineering/book/book/embeds.md

 ```

 Note that the `needs_accessibility`, `pending_hover`, and other flags
-are all still on the `Tab`, because the `Tab` still owns that part of
+are all still on the `Tab`, because they relate to the `Tab`'s part of
 rendering.
-Meanwhile, style and layout happen in the `Frame` now, so
+Meanwhile, style and layout happen in the `Frame` now:
-those dirty bits should live in the `Frame` as well:

 ``` {.python}
 class Frame: